Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 4. Connect the two listeners function you created to  ```Kidoz.viewOpened``` and to ```Kidoz.viewClosed```
 5. Create two listeners with the following signature </br>```void functionName(string)``` for movie open and movie close
 6. Connect the above listeners to ```Kidoz.playerOpen``` and ```Kidoz.playerClose```

+# SideNote (iOS)

+**When compiling for iOS please add the following frameworks: libsqlite3.tbd, webkit.framework**

+# General Events
+The following general events are important if you wish to follow the SDK's initialization state:
+		Kidoz.initSuccess += onKidozInitSuccess;
+		Kidoz.initError += onKidozInitError;

 # KIDOZ Panel
 <a href="url"><img src="http://kidoz-cdn.s3.amazonaws.com/media/Panel%20Github.jpeg" align="right" height="121" width="200" ></a>